GenericP3rson/docs-1/src/modules/schemas.md

 ```
 ---
 Fields contained within the `SchemaDefinition` are described below:
-Each field reperesents an `IPLD` Kind. more information can be found [here](https://ipld.io/docs/schemas/features/typekinds/).
+Each field represents a `IPLD` Kind.
+More information can be found [here](https://ipld.io/docs/schemas/features/typekinds/).

 Currently, there is support the following `types` while complex types, unions, nullable fields, and optional properties are not supported we are working to comply with the full `IPLD` type system.
 ```go